 Progression: Increase frequency to 2 seconds.
 Add Horizontal Line function to force lateral volley movement.

-Drill 8: Serve Return Practice
+Drill #8: Serve Return Practice

 Goal: Practice returning serves to the backhand or forehand side

-Vekeda Setting: Fixed Point Mode
+Vekeda Setting: Fixed Spot Mode

 Setup: Adjust direction to simulate a serve landing in the back corner.
 Set to maximum speed (Level 6 topspin or flat).